alexjasson/templechess/README.md

 - UPDATE: It is very likely that calculating pawn moves OTF is simply faster in most positions than having a look up table for pawns.
 Especially considering this lookup table will eat up L1 cache.
 Hence, pawn moves should be implemented OTF.

+- To simplify we may be able remove the queen bitboard from pieces array in chessboard struct.
+  Then a queen would just be added to both the rook/bishop bitboards